SweetheartSquad/game-off-2016/README.md

 # How To Play #
 ## Setup ##
-- Generate, print, and cut up a game page.
+- Print a gameset.
+- Cut the gameset into individual pieces.
 - Shuffle character cards and have each player choose one randomly.
 Look at your own, but keep these secret from other players until the end of the game.
 - Shuffle the file cards and place the deck facedown by the board.
 - Shuffle the program cards and place the deck facedown by the board.